jbossjaslow/Munchies_Terraria/README.md

 		"AddMultiUseConsumable",
 		MyMod, // reference to your Mod object
 		"1.3", // version
-		MyModItem, // type is ModItem
+		ModContent.GetInstance<MyModItem>(), // type is ModItem
 		"player", // category
 		() => MyModItem.currentCount, // Func<int>
 		() => MyModItem.totalCount, // Func<int>
 		Color.Red, // custom text color (or null)
-		"expert", // difficulty (or null)
-		null, // extra tooltip of type LocalizedText
+		"expert", // difficulty (or null) - this changes the tooltip text and adds a difficulty icon to show that this item is only available in expert mode.
+Does not affect availablility, this still needs to be set on its own null, // extra tooltip of type LocalizedText
 		() => Main.expertMode // availability, or null if always available
 	};